antoinesylvia/Texas_Heat_Raceway/FORMULAS_TEXAS_HEAT_RACEWAY.md

   - Acceleration Data at Various Points (from Part 2 if acceleration sensors are used).

   - Velocity Data (from Part 1).

-## Torque

-- Rotational Forces: Measure forces acting on the wheels.

-- Why it applies: Torque affects how the wheels turn and the overall acceleration of the car.
-Understanding torque helps in optimizing the wheel design for better performance.

-- Formula: τ = F * r

-- Required Data:

-  - Acceleration (from Part 2).

-  - Frictional Force (from Part 3).

-  - Wheel Radius (assumed or known) (from Part 1).

 ## Impulse and Jerk